 If I’m admitted, can I defer my enrollment for a year to travel or work?

 The answer is usually yes.
-To request deferred enrollment, write to the dean of admission explaining your plans.
+You may request deferred enrollment when submitting your Enrollment Response Form in the HMC Applicant Hub.
 During your deferment year, you may not enroll as a matriculated student at another college or apply to other colleges.

 Can students apply for Early Admission to Harvey Mudd College?

 Yes.
 Early Admission (as opposed to Early Decision or Early Action or Early Notification) allows students to leave high school before senior year to attend college.
 It’s designed for students who have exhausted their high school curriculum and are prepared to move on to college.

 If you’re considering Early Admission, consult with your school counselor.
 Your application will probably be stronger if your school supports your decision.
 A diploma is not required for consideration for Early Admission, but we strongly encourage any enrolling student to provide a high school diploma or equivalent.